< This story has been amended; see final paragraph

 The scheme, which is being administered by the Big Lottery Fund, will support projects that "help those people in society who face the most significant barriers to leading happy and productive lives", according to an announcement from the Department for Culture, Media and Sport.

-It is expected that about 20 per cent of the payments made under the scheme will go through social impact bonds, which make payments to social investors if the projects they have funded meet certain criteria.
-The rest will come from local commissioners.
+At the time it was expected that 20 per cent of the payments made through the scheme would come from central government, with the rest provided by local government, and go through SIBs, which make payments to social investors if the projects they have funded meet certain criteria upon completion.

 The government said the fund was designed to increase the number and scale of social investment bonds in England, to make it easier to set up social investment bonds and to increase the amount of capital available to voluntary sector providers, enabling them to compete for public services contracts.